-Management Structures Strategy D1: Ensure the management structures for all current and future trails are clearly defined.
-Rationale: To ensure that all trails are managed appropriately, management responsibilities must be c schedules.
-Where trails cross multiple land tenures it is essential that trail management and maintenan may be a government agency (local or state) or an established community group with the necessary re- ce responsibiliti es are assigned to a designa Action Timeframe Partners C Cost Range D1.1 Establish a WWSC Trails Reference Group (TRG) which can be sectioned into the three Character Zones (A, B and C).
+Strategy D1: Ensure the management structures for all current and future trails are clearly defined.

+Rationale: To ensure that all trails are managed appropriately, management responsibilities must be clearly identified, alongside the development of maintenance schedules.
+Where trails cross multiple land tenures it is essential that trail management and maintenance responsibilities are assigned to a designated body, which may be a government agency (local or state) or an established community group with the necessary resources and expertise.

+Action Timeframe Partners Cost Range D1.1 Establish a WWSC Trails Reference Group (TRG) which can be sectioned into the three Character Zones (A, B and C).
 This may potentially comprise of representatives from Council and community groups with relevant stakeholder groups invited to attend as and when relevant (e.g. PV, DELWP, CoM, peak trail bodies, neighbouring Councils).
 [Refer also Action A2.7].
-Short WWSC; WDA; Landcare; DELWP; PV; Peak Bodies; Community; L D1.2 Ensure all trail manager roles are clearly defined Short WWSC; PV; L D1.3 Ensure adequate trail maintenance schedules and procedures are defined and adhered to for all trails Short WWSC L D1.4 Develop a management and maintenance manual as a guide for all trail managers, community and volunteer groups Short WWSC L
+Short WWSC; WDA; DELWP; PV; Peak Bodies; Community; L D1.2 Ensure all trail manager roles are clearly defined Short WWSC; PV; L D1.3 Ensure adequate trail maintenance schedules and procedures are defined and adhered to for all trails Short wwsc L D1.4 Develop a management and maintenance manual as a guide for all trail managers, community and volunteer groups Short wwsc L